Can You Pay Your Mortgage With a Credit Card?

 No, most mortgage lenders do not accept credit card payments directly from the borrower.

 If you’re curious about why this is, know that paying debt with a credit card isn’t usually a financially responsible move.
-Mortgage companies likely don’t want the added risk that someone is paying for their home loan with credit vs. cash.
+Mortgage companies likely don’t want the added risk when someone is paying for their home loan with credit vs. cash.
 Also, it can be expensive for lenders to accept credit cards, given that processing and other fees can take a bite out of every incoming amount of money.

 Factors to Consider When Paying a Mortgage With a Credit Card